outlearn-content/node-path/modules/node-video.md

 <!-- @asset, "contentType": "outlearn/video", "provider": "youtube", "url": "https://www.youtube.com/embed/FqMIyTH9wSg" -->

 This video is an introduction to Node.js using the latest updates to the Express.js framework.
 Node.js is an amazing web framework that makes web development and engineering tons of fun.

+< !-- @task, "hasDeliverable" : true, "text" : "Write your impression of Node.js now that you have seen it in action."-->